-The answer to this one sounds straightforward – minimise the amount of intermediary banks involved of course.
-But in practice this will not always be possible.
-Their preference for making your international payment would be as follows:
+The answer to this may sound straightforward – to minimise the amount of intermediary banks involved of course.
+But in practice this is not always possible.
+International money transfer firms would prefer to route your payment as follows:

-If you’re sending money to another customer on their platform, process the payment themselves.
+- If you’re sending money to another customer on their platform, process the payment themselves.
 Many of the major IMT providers have developed a complex payment network for payments made within their own ecosystem.
 A distributed ledger would work to real time exchange rates and transfer money instantly.
-WorldFirst, Revolut and Western Union all offer this if payments are made to another digital account they hold.
+WorldFirst, Revolut, TransferWise and Western Union all offer instantaneous transfers if the transfer is made to another of their customer accounts..

-The IMT provider holds a local account in both the sending and receiving country.
-The firm will allow you to send funds to a local account they hold, thus keeping payments to a minimum on your behalf and then dispatch currency from an account held in the destination country, minimising the receiving bank fees.
-The chances are the IMT provider will still incur payment costs through this route but may be more likely to waive them for their client.
+- The IMT provider holds a local account in both the sending and receiving country.
+The firm will allow you to send funds to a local account they hold, thus keeping payments to a minimum on your behalf and then dispatch currency from an account held in the destination country, minimising the receiving bank fees as well.
+The IMT provider will still incur payment costs through this route but will either waive or keep fees to a minimum for their clients.

-Ensure your payment gets sent via the most efficient delivery method possible.
+- Ensure your payment is sent via the most efficient delivery method possible.
+For example, routing EUR payments via SEPA.
 As SEPA is a standardised European settlement network that brings down costs then in almost 100% of cases your IMT provider will route your payment via SEPA if it’s a Euro payment to one of the 34 designated countries.

-Send via SWIFT.
-Although the International Money Transfer firm should have strong working relationships with its major banking counterparties.
-If the IMT company provides a bank with a lot of business it might be possible the bank absorbs the intermediary bank fees on behalf of its client.
+As a last resort the IMT firm will send the international payment via SWIFT.
+On the plus side though, the International Money Transfer firm should have strong working relationships with its major banking counterparties.
+If the IMT company provides a bank with a lot of business it might be possible the bank absorbs the intermediary bank fees on behalf of the IMT company.